Sign In Register

 Healthcare Facilities9

-Rutland has an average annual temperature of 42°F (5°C).
-Winters average 9°F in January while summers reach 70°F in July.
-Annual precipitation is 23.2 inches.
-The area enjoys 276 sunny days per year.
+Rutland has a cool climate with an average annual temperature of 42°F (5°C).
+Winters average 9°F in January while summers reach 70°F in July / a wide seasonal temperature swing of 61°F. The area gets 276 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 23.2 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,225 feet.

 Temperature